aaltonewmedia/physcomp.newmedia.dog/content/2025/milla-heinisuo/week-02/index.md

 ### Super Mario Galaxy played with an umbrella

 * Opening/closing the umbrella causes Mario to jump

   * Magnetometer
 * Tilting the umbrella to move Mario

   * Accelerometer
-* Twirling the umbrella to do a spin-attack
+* Twirling the umbrella does a spin-attack

   * Gyroscope